 The Leverhulme Trust funded ‘Cultures of the Suburbs International Research Network’ started in September 2011.
 The Network is a partnership between the Universities of Exeter and Kingston (UK), Witwatersrand (South Africa), Hofstra (USA), Griffith (Australia), the National University of Ireland, Maynooth, and Jain University Bangalore, and its purpose is to support scholarly activities relating to the cultural life of the suburbs.

 We now have our own ‘Cultures of the Suburbs’ Channel on the HistoryPin site.
-To view our profile, click here.
-If you wish to contribute to the channel, please email your photos with captions and information to: email@example.com
+If you wish to contribute any pictures to the site, please contact firstname.lastname@example.org.
+To view our profile click here.

-A selection of working papers from the conference will shortly be available here.
+A selection of working papers from the conference is available here.

 Faith in Suburbia